 We shared all procedures, materials, datasets, and code on the Open Science Framework: https://osf.io/acm24/.

 We conducted an initial unstructured pre-search to construct, test, and refine our search syntax.
-We then posted notices on listservs asking authors to alert us of possible related articles and unpublished studies: Society for Judgment and Decision Making (SJDM), European Association for Decision Making (EADM), European Association of Social Psychology (EASP), Society for Personality and Social Psychology (SPSP), and Social Psychology Network (SPN) on [Dates to be inserted in Stage 2] [Note: List will be updated in Stage 2 if changed].
+We then posted notices on listservs asking authors to alert us of possible related articles and unpublished studies: Society for Judgment and Decision Making (SJDM), European Association for Decision Making (EADM), European Association of Social Psychology (EASP), Society for Personality and Social Psychology (SPSP), and Social Psychology Network (SPN) on [Dates to be inserted in Stage 2].
+[Note: The list will be updated in Stage 2 if changed]

 We provided a notice template in the Template for Contacting Authors for Published and Unpublished Data on Listservs section of the Supplementary.
 Systematic data collection has not been conducted for this project.
 There are no other unreported pre-registrations for this meta-analysis project.
 See Open Science Disclosures in Supplementary for details.